-If you’re already overwhelmed by the possibilities, then one easy way to break down all the career options is by your personality type.
-Are you an introvert?
-An extrovert?
-Somewhere in between?
+Deciding what to be when you grow up can be really tough.
+It's an adult decision that people often feel rushed to make.
+If you’re already overwhelmed by the possibilities, then one easy way to break down all the career options is by assessing your personality type.

 There are four types of extroverts: sensors, feelers, intuitives, and thinkers.

 Thinker extroverts: You look at the networking possibilities of a party, as opposed to the actual social enjoyment.
 You are methodical and structured, and some may even call you controlling.
 You know where you are now compared to where you want to be, and you will do whatever it takes to reach your end goal.
 While you do enjoy being around other people, you aren’t considered to be the warmest person in the room.
 You can be very charming, but it’s mostly a tactic to get what you want — not necessarily in a malicious way.
-The fact is, you’re a very driven person who has set high expectations for yourself, and you really don’t want to live a life of disappointment.
+Your loved ones are very close to you; you're just a very driven person with high expectations for yourself.

 There are four main types of introverts: social, thinking, anxious, and restrained.

 Social introverts: When you think about the typical introvert, a social introvert is who probably comes to mind.
 Social introverts would rather hang out with a tight group of friends than go to a jumping nightclub.
 They may even prefer to stay in and be with nobody at all.
 Social introversion has nothing to do with shyness; it’s more about a personal preference and where someone chooses to allot their energy.
 However, you are most likely to develop some of the deepest, most emotionally intimate relationships with social introverts.